Challenges of Evaluating Clinical Competence with Franklin Medio, PhD

 The mission is to train physician-scientists for careers in academic medicine.
-The STAR (Specialty Training and Advanced Research) Program is designed for physicians interested in an investigative career, allowing coordination of their clinical specialty training with an advanced research program leading to a graduate degree, such as a Ph.D. in basic science or health services or an MS degree for clinical research.
+The STAR (Specialty Training and Advanced Research) Program is designed for physicians interested in an investigative career, allowing coordination of their clinical specialty training with an advanced research program leading to a graduate degree, such as a PhD in basic science or health services.

 Applicants to UCLA clinical fellowships and certain UCLA residencies may apply to the STAR Program.
 Support from the applicant’s home department or division is required.
 Trainees are eligible to be in the STAR Program during clinical fellowship or residency at UCLA.

-The primary distinction is that the STAR program combines research training with the later stages of clinical training, such as residency or specialty or subspecialty fellowship.
+The primary distinction is that the STAR Program combines research training with the later stages of clinical training, such as residency or specialty or subspecialty fellowship.
 This timing facilitates the transition from fellowship to faculty position.
 Physicians who already have a doctoral degree enter the Postdoctoral Track.
-A STAR fellow has the freedom to select a mentor from faculty in the basic science departments in the medical school, in the life sciences college at UCLA or at Caltech.
-For a Ph.D. in health services/outcomes research the fellow may select mentors with faculty appointments in the School of Public Health or the Pardee RAND Graduate School.
+A STAR fellow has the freedom to select a mentor from faculty in the basic science departments at the medical school, in the life sciences college at UCLA or at Caltech.
+For a PhD in health services/outcomes research the fellow may select mentors with faculty appointments at the School of Public Health or the Pardee RAND Graduate School.

 The program is structured to integrate clinical training with courses and research training.
 The clinical fellowship director, the STAR Program Director, and the research mentor in the graduate department work together to coordinate and facilitate the trainee's schedule.
 STAR Awardees receive salary support and benefits from their clinical department commensurate with clinical training (PGY) level, as well as graduate school tuition throughout the clinical and graduate research years.

 Most applicants apply in conjunction with the clinical fellowship application so their fellowship interview day may include interviews with research faculty.
-The purpose of the interviews is to understand the applicants' career objectives and to discuss how the environment at UCLA and STAR Program supports a pathway to an academic and investigative career.
+The purpose of the interviews is to understand an applicant's career objectives and to discuss how the environment at UCLA and STAR Program supports a pathway to an academic and investigative career.

 In the first year of fellowship, activities are usually 100% clinical.
 The remaining years are divided, 25% for clinical activities and 75% for research and pursuit of an advanced research degree (MS or PhD).
 This may vary slightly among specialties.